 Description

-Please read before registering: This registration is ONLY to attend the LIVE virtual lecture that will take place on Saturday, October 11, 2025 1PM Eastern.
-This registration will not give you access to the recording of this lecture.
-Registration for the live lecture only gives you access to the live lecture on the day and at the time it happens.
-A few days after the live lecture takes place, we open registration for the recorded version.
+Please read before registering: This registration is to receive access to the recording of the virtual lecture that took place on Saturday, October 11, 2025.
+Once your order is processed you will be able to access the video from the lecture page through April 10, 2026.
 Registration for the live lecture and for the recorded lecture happens separately at a price of $5 each to ensure the talented lecturers receive proper compensation.

 Based on her book, Threads of Life: A History of the World through the Eye of a Needle, Clare Hunter will explore the emotional, social, political, and therapeutic significance of sewing across centuries and cultures, unearthing the neglected stories of those who have used a needle and thread to celebrate, commemorate and document their lives and the lives of others.